Given a power supply that measures 50 volts no load and 40 volts full load, what is the percent regulation?

 Prepare for the Associate Certified Electronics Technician (CET) Exam.
 Study with challenging multiple choice questions, hints, and explanations.
 Ensure you're ready for exam day!

-To determine the percent regulation of a power supply, you can use the formula for percent regulation, which is calculated as follows:
+To calculate percent regulation for a power supply, you can use the formula:

-In this case, the no load voltage is 50 volts and the full load voltage is 40 volts.
+In this scenario, the no load voltage is 50 volts, and the full load voltage is 40 volts.
+Plugging these values into the formula gives:

 Subscribe